jaydenireland/SlackApprove/README.md

 # Slack Approval Wordpress Plugin

-This is a simple plugin that send a link to a slack to approve a post when a pending review post is saved.
+This is a simple plugin that send a link to a Slack to approve a post when a pending review post is saved.

 ## Backstory